mdixitk/MD/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Mudit Dixit's research is focused on applying computational chemistry, machine learning, data-mining methods to discover materials with improved performance and stability for energy and environmental applications.
-Our multidisciplinary research guides experiments by providing atomic-level insights employing principles of Quantum Chemistry, thermodynamics, Electrochemistry and Catalysis.
+His multidisciplinary research guides experiments by providing atomic-level insights employing principles of Quantum Chemistry, Thermodynamics, Electrochemistry and Catalysis.